oneforawe/config-repo/config/emacs/README.md

   https://www.gnu.org/software/emacs

+## note

+This set of configurations is probably the most disorganized and aesthetically displeasing of all my configuration files.
+Over time it should improve as I hone it further.

 ## configurations

+I'll note a couple major configurations here.
 I've configured my emacs editor to use vi key-bindings (using "evil").
 I've also configured it to use Org Mode (and evil-org-mode).

 For more info, see
   https://orgmode.org